winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

       error: console error string
       # Asserts the file below does not exist.
       noFile: path/to/file/which/should/not/exist
-      # Asserts the file below exists.
+      # Asserts file stuff.
-      file: path/to/output/file
+      file:
+        # Asserts filepath points to a file
+        - path: ./file/which/exists
-      # Asserts contents of the file above matches what is notated below.
+        # Asserts filepath points to a file and that file contains eveything in matches
-      # If no file is given above, this test is not run.
+        - path: ./other/file
+          matches:
+            - strings
+            - in the
-      contents: file output string
+            - file
     # A list of arguments to pass to the command.
     args:
     - "1" # Can be passed as strings